beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 - **ByName:** Matches by the bean's name.
 - **Constructor:** Uses constructor injection.

+While creating beans, make sure that it is Directed Acyclic Graph (DAG), otherwise Spring won't be able to resolve cyclic dependencies and application will fail.
+Keep in mind that even if two entites exhibit one-to-one mapping during entity modelling, still it is not necessary to translate that relation during object Modelling.
+Example, Customer and Cart entites exhibit one-to-one mapping as entity, but it is not necessary that Customer object has a Cart object as well as Cart object has a Customer object.
+Avoid these situations.

 ## Spring Profiles
 Spring Profiles allow you to define different configurations for different environments (development, production, etc.).
 For example, you might want to use different data sources for development and